-Exercise Price Each Common Warrant will be exercisable at an exercise price of \$ per whole share of common stock of the Company.
-Exercise Period The Common Warrants will be exercisable until the date that is years from the original date of issuance, or the Exercise Period.
-The rights represented by the Common Warrants may be exercised in whole or in part at any time during the Exercise Period.
-[Stock Exchange Listing] [To be provided.]
-[Non-Call Period The Common Warrants may not be called for redemption at the option of the Company prior to No Stockholder Rights The Common Warrants do not entitle the holder to any voting rights or other rights as a stockholder of the Company.
+per whole share of common stock of the Company. he Common Warrants will be exercisable until the date that is eriod.
+The rights represented by the Common Warrants may be exercise eriod. years from the original date of issuance, or the Exercise sed in whole or in part at any time during the Exercise [o be provided.] he Common Warrants may not be called for redemption at the option of of the Company prior to .] he Common Warrants do not entitle the holder to any voting rights or other rights as a stockholder of the Company. e e Fi riod.
+The rights represented by the Common Warrants may be exercis riod. o be provided.] e Common Warrants may not be called for redemption at the option of